nicktodd/ml-deployment-workshop/01_video_transcode_pipeline.md

 ## 8. Run the CodeBuild Project

-1. In your CodeBuild project, click `Run Build`.
+1. In your CodeBuild project, click `Start Build`.
 It will take a while to complete, and you can see the logs as the build progresses.

 2. If it works, you will find a new deployment in CloudFormation and if you visit the Step Function service, you will see your new Step functions.